ashisbhowmik/Covid_Info_API_Website/README.md

-In this project, we can watch live covid cases and othe covid information that are comming from an api
+In this project, we can watch live covid cases and other covid information that are comming from an api